WiseLibs/better-sqlite3/docs/api.md

 ### .abort() -> *this*

 Aborts the backup operation.
-If the backup destination was an existing database file, that database will be rolled back to its prior state.
+If the backup was started on an existing database file, that database will be rolled back to its prior state.
 If the backup operation had created a new database file, that file will be left as an empty database.

 ```js
 backup.abort();